hypernumbers/learn_elisp_the_hard_way/rsts/lesson-8.rst

 Additional Reading
 ------------------

+There is a good discussion of keybindings in your ``.emacs`` file in the Emacs Lisp Introduction.

 The whole process of binding keys to functions in emacs is quite complex and is covered in the `Keymaps`_ section of the manual

 ----------------